 In Analyse mode, the flag will appear to the left of the question number and the question text will be bold and green.
 The Key flag is a white star on a green background and the Challenge flag is a green rocket on a white background.

 How questions appear to students

-For students, the Key flag is blue with white text and the Challenge flag is white with blue text.
+For students, the Key flag is blue with white text and a star icon, and the Challenge flag is white with blue text and a rocket icon.